cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 AND
 	gender = 'F' OR gender = 'M'; # operator on both sides
 ```
-*This returns all records from employees where the last name recorded is Denis AND the gender is Male OR Females, so we got all the values of Male Denis's and then got all the Females recorded in employees regardless of their name.*
+*This returns all records from employees where the last name recorded is Denis And the gender is Male Or Females, so we got all the values of Male Denis's and then got all the Females recorded in employees regardless of their name.*

 In order to set precedence other than the default order, SQL requires parenthesis:
 ```mysql
 SELECT * FROM employees